 Gas Accessible parts of the system were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
-Mains supply with the gas meter located in the hall cupboard.
+Mains supply with gas meter located within the hall cupboard.
 Water, plumbing, bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.
 Mains supply.
-There is a three piece suite with shower cubicle within the bathroom and a further three piece suite with shower cubicle within the en-suite shower room.
+There is a two piece suite within the WC, and a shower cubicle within the shower compartment.
 Heating and hot water Accessible parts of the system were visually inspected apart from communal systems, which were not inspected.
 No tests whatsoever were carried out to the system or appliances.
-Heating is provided by a gas fired boiler serving central heating system via radiators.
-The boiler is in the kitchen.
+Heating is provided by a gas fired boiler serving the central heating system via radiators.
+The boiler is in the hall cupboard.
 Drainage Drainage covers etc were not lifted.
 Neither drains nor drainage systems were tested.
-Drainage is assumed to main public sewer.
+Drainage is assumed to the main public sewer.
 Fire, smoke and burglar alarms Visually inspected.
 No tests whatsoever were carried out to the system or appliances.
 Legislation by the Scottish Government, which took effect from February 2022, requires all residential properties to have a system of inter-linked smoke alarms and heat detectors.
 Carbon monoxide detectors are also required where appropriate.
 Purchasers should appraise themselves of the requirements of this legislation, and engage with appropriately accredited contractors to ensure compliance.
-There is a burglar alarm.
-Any additional limits to inspection For flats / maisonettes

-Only the subject flat and internal communal areas giving access to the flat were inspected.
+Any additional limits to inspection For flats / maisonettes , Only the subject flat and internal communal areas giving access to the flat were inspected.
 If the roof space or under-building / basement is communal, reasonable and safe access is not always possible.
+If no

-If no inspection was possible, this will be stated.
+3F1, 106 Restalrig Road South, Restalrig, Edinburgh, EH7 6JB 31st January 2024 ER240338 inspection was possible, this will be stated.
 If no inspection was possible, the surveyor will assume that there are no defects that will have a material effect on the valuation.